 - Commonwealth Light Heavyweight Champion in 1952 and 1955

-He has flown under the radar of popular history in many cases, but his achievements must be remembered despite the tragic path his life took.
-Turpin’s athletic abilities helped him to escape poverty, and his talent and perseverance on that difficult path makes his achievement in defeating Sugar Ray Robinson even more admirable.
+He has flown under the radar of popular history in many cases.
+However, his achievements must be remembered despite the tragic path his life took.
+Turpin’s athletic abilities helped him to escape poverty.
+Both his talent and perseverance on that difficult path makes his achievement in defeating Sugar Ray Robinson even more admirable.

-Although history may squeeze out the names of many champions, leading legacies to be forgotten and stripping individual achievements of the credit they are due, Turpin is representative of countless individuals who in one moment, shook the world with their talents and forged a remarkable path of success by utilising their passion and expertise.
+Although history may squeeze out the names of many champions, leading legacies to be forgotten.
+Stripping individual achievements of the credit they are due.
+Turpin is representative of countless individuals who in one moment, shook the world with their talent.
+And forged a remarkable path of success by utilising their passion and expertise.